Vulgane034/statistical-evalution/README.md

 # statistical-evalution
-evalution of a animal population variety with sklean
+evalution of an animal population variety with sklean